 These are the two main undertones that govern our behavior when it relates to the concept of diversification: the logical side (you need to be diversified because it’s proven to work, which we understand) and the emotional side (when things are good or bad, don’t diversify — “for better, for worse… till death do us part“).

 Wall Street’s take on diversification into gold

 Why is gold so uncorrelated to stocks?
 Think about it: Physical gold is a debt- and obligation-free asset.
 Once you own physical gold, it is also completely free of third-party risk.
-We are comparing a risk-free asset like gold to stocks or bonds of a corporation, which carry market risk, management risk, competition risk, technological disruption, etc. So, if you have stocks in your portfolio, not having gold in your portfolio is the same as not having the most optimized portfolio.
-This is one of the more challenging aspects for investors.
-Owning a portion of gold will improve your overall stock and bond market portfolio, especially because of the cyclical market crashes.
+You hold it.
+It’s yours, and no one person or company can reduce it’s quantity or directly affect it’s price.
+We are comparing a 3rd party risk-free asset like gold to stocks or bonds of a corporation, which carry market risk, management risk, competition risk, technological disruption, etc. It’s the exact opposite nature of physical gold to Wall St. Products that makes it behave differently, and therefore give you a more balanced outcome, especially when we see cyclical market crashes.

-As seen in the chart below, gold provided effective protection against market stress by returning an average of 6.4%, whereas stocks lost 21.7% on average.
-That’s what true diversification gets you.
+As seen in the chart below, gold provided effective protection against market stress by returning an average of 6.4% when that stress occurred at times when stocks lost 21.7% on average.
+That’s what true diversification can get you.